vednatnaik/sip_calculator/README.md

 sip calculator is used to calculate the sip for yearly returns and monthly returns

 # why
-I been a share market investor faced a problem to  calculate the returns I have on monthly basis as as the calculators avaliable online calculate yearly intrest rate and in share market we dony have a fixed anullay intrest rate.
+I been a share market investor and faced problems to  calculate the returns I have on monthly basis  as the calculators avaliable online calculate yearly intrest rate and in share market we dony have a fixed anullay intrest rate.
 So I developed a calculator that calculates my monthly investment and returns.